 school bus on the road

-Class B CDL: Versatility in Commercial Driving
+Class B CDL: Commercial Driving Versatility

 illustration of two box delivery trucks

-Class C CDL: The Catch-All Category
+Class C CDL: The Catch-All

 city bus driving down the road at night

-Endorsements: Customizing Your CDL
+Endorsements: Customize Your CDL

 4. School Bus (S): This endorsement is for drivers who operate school buses.
-It involves additional training and testing to ensure the safety of schoolchildren.
+It involves additional training and testing to ensure the safety of school children.

 clock reading "time to get your CDL"